Millfields Primary School

 Through the ‘open door’ policy parents are able to come and speak to teachers before and after school for a quick chat or ask to make a longer appointment.

-We have a weekly afternoon slot with a well- trained LSA who works with children on a 1:1 or small group basis on social skills, self-esteem and emotional issues.
+We have twice weekly afternoon slots with our trained Thrive Practitioner who works with children on a 1:1 or small group basis on social skills, self-esteem and emotional issues.

 The SENCO and other staff are readily available for pupils who wish to discuss issues and concerns.